 Benjamin Edwards (1765-1808) married Polly Bangs at the First Church of Boston (congregational) on June 22, 1791.
 They were married by Reverend John Clarke.
 This church was located near the State House (today's Old State House).
 Ben was an orphan by the time he was eight and he and his siblings likely lived with their uncle Alexander Edwards at the family home on Back Street.
 The Boston City Directory of 1796 lists Benjamin Edwards as a cooper on Prince Street.
 This directory also lists him as a cooper on Back Street in 1798 and 1800, on Ship Street in 1803, on Buttolf Street in 1805, and on Belknap Street in 1807 with no occupation noted.
 Ben lived on Cambridge Street in 1808.
-Benjamin Edwards (born in 1793), who followed in father's footsteps as a cooper; Alexander Edwards (born in 1797), a blacksmith; and Joseph B. Edwards (born in 1799), a paver and third great grandfather of tour guide Ben Edwards.
+Benjamin and Polly had five children: three boys and two girls.
+Among these children were Benjamin Edwards (born in 1793), who followed in his father's footsteps as a cooper; Alexander Edwards (born in 1797), a blacksmith; and Joseph B. Edwards (born in 1799), a paver and third-great-grandfather of tour guide Ben Edwards.